rafalp/Misago/dev-docs/plugins/hooks/create-post-edit-hook.md

 ## Example

-The code below implements a custom filter function that records the user’s IP address on the post edit object when it's created:
+The code below implements a custom filter function that records the user's IP address on the post edit object when it's created:

 ```python
 from django.http import HttpRequest